TheDeanLab/COMPASS/_sources/design_principles/design_process.rst.txt

     :align: center
     :alt: Thorlabs Zemax Download

     **Figure 4:** An example of a Zemax file download from Thorlabs.
-The file contains the optical properties of the lens, which can be imported into Zemax Opticstudio.
+The file contains the optical properties of the lens, which can be imported into Zemax OpticStudio.

 Here, we use Zemax as a tool to find the optimal placement of all the lenses of our system based on whether or not the input beam should be focusing or collimated after each lens.
 As a general rule of thumb, one should build optical systems in Zemax in an element-by-element manner instead of adding all the optical elements and trying to then optimize aspects of it.
 Our general flow involves adding a lens to the system and then optimizing for either either a focused or collimated beam, and then adding in the next lens and doing the same process until all lenses are placed in the system.
 This is described in more detail below.